koendvos/AfricanCropCalendar/README.md

 Raw data per country and the code used to extract the required variables can be found in the dedicated country folders: [Ethiopia](ETH), [Mali](MLI), [Malawi](MWI), [Niger](NER), [Nigeria](NGA), and [Uganda](UGA)

-Harmonized files and metadata per country can be found in the /out folder per survey wave.
+    Harmonized files and metadata per country can be found in [out](out) per survey wave.

 Scripts and additional checks performed to integrate the individual countries into a single database can be found in the /PostProcess folder.